How to Stop Candidates From Ghosting You

 The wider impact includes the cost of hiring, wasted resources, and of course, the prevailing issue of an unfilled role.

-How can you combat ghosting?
+How can you stop candidate ghosting?

 Although you can’t stop all candidates from ghosting, there are a few things you do to encourage applicants not to vanish in a puff of smoke.